afshinator/OdinRailsStudyGroup/week5-transcript.md

 Four gives you more, but five is hella live!  **Welcome to Week 5: Routing**

 - Last week we did an overview of how a combo of HTTP verbs plus the url map to an action in our Rails app's controller.
-Routing is about *how* we go from request to controller action.
+Routing is about the mechanism in Rails that makes that happen.

-- **The routing system does two things:** It maps requests to controller action methods, and it enables the dynamic generation of URLs for you for use as arguments to methods like link_to and redirect_to.
+- **The routing system does two things:**

+  It maps requests to controller action methods, and it enables the dynamic generation of URLs for you for use as arguments to methods like link_to and redirect_to.

-- I thought the [Routing Intro section on Odin](http://www.theodinproject.com/ruby-on-rails/routing) was an easily digestable, good read -
+- I thought the [Routing Intro section on Odin](http://www.theodinproject.com/ruby-on-rails/routing) was an easily digestable good read! :-)
-I'm not just saying that!

 - I had a hard time reading and learning the routing information from the RailsGuides!

 - Luckily basic routing is pretty... basic!
-The concepts are pretty easy to get, the syntax and the details we'll have to do over-and-over for it to get natural.
-Until then, this is yet another one of those things where we'll be looking up and copying and pasting code.
+For me, I have to go over the syntax and the details over-and-over for it to get natural.
+Until then, this is yet another one of those things where I'll be looking up and copying and pasting code.

-In this session I want to keep touching on the basics (RESTful routing), but also hit on parts that we'll encounter as we journey outside the world of tutorial apps, and into the "real world".

-Let's quickly look at routing in the context of the oh-so-prevalent [Devise authentication gem](https://github.com/plataformatec/devise).
+Let's take a look at routing in the context of the oh-so-prevalent [Devise authentication gem](https://github.com/plataformatec/devise).
-Then we'll parse the routes file from the Odin project - which is not boring!
+Then we'll parse the routes file from the Odin project.

 ---

 ### Routing in Devise

-- ```devise_for``` -  Generates all needed routes for itself in routes.rb
+- ```devise_for``` -  Generates a load of routes in routes.rb
 based on what modules you have defined in your model;
 [example:](http://rubydoc.info/github/plataformatec/devise/master/ActionDispatch/Routing/Mapper)